mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

 - Install software and import from backup of ~ on a case-by-case basis (Thunderbird and Firefox profiles, VirtualBox machines)
 - Set up KXStudio and determine if lowlatency or realtime kernel is needed
 - Custom brightness to go to 1 instead of 0
+- Eliminate <Super>-S hotkey from mate-indicator-applet-complete (crashes when I press it?
+Also prevents Compiz from receiving the shortcut)